 A common difficulty for people is that their day-to-day work and choices don’t always line up to their vision, values, and strategies for overcoming their challenges.
 To grow and thrive, you have to align what you do day-to-day with where you want your life to go.

-Since the Annual Momentum Planner’s main job is to help you shape the year, it directs you to choose what the main guiding factors for your year will be.
+Since the Yearly Momentum Planner’s main job is to help you shape the year, it directs you to choose what the main guiding factors for your year will be.
 Values, themes, and challenges are those guiding factors — they give you some defaults to work from and break the tyranny of Too Many Choices that can make it really hard to figure out how to get some grip on your planning.

 While I prefer to keep definitions loose enough so that you can make them work for you, here are some ways to think about values, themes, and challenges: